Oneplace.com

 Slippers: Hunt!

 Officer Hunt: Back away, Slippers.
-Hands up there!
+Hands up there.
 You and Matilda join William and Montgomery over there.

 Officer Hunt: Likewise.
 You just saved the case for me.
 Now I have all the evidence I need to put these four away for a long time.
-Captain, if you'll be so good as to cover me?
+Captain, if you'll be so good as to cover me—

 Captain Reginald Horatio: I'd be delighted.
-All right, everyone, up against the wall.
+All right, everyone up against the wall.

-Officer Hunt: Looks that way.
+Captain Reginald Horatio: Looks that way.
 She took their stolen goods and passed them off as care packages.
 Slippers sent to customers and collected the money.
 So when she saw Montgomery and William arrive with the gold, she knew she'd hit the jackpot.

-Miss Harbor: I saw her handing out packages at the back door.
+Ms. Harbor: I saw her handing out packages at the back door.
 She said she had just come from the basement, but the back room doesn't have any stairs to the basement.

-Miss Harbor: Right.
-I snooped around downstairs and found piles of stolen goods, donations as she called them.
+Ms. Harbor: Right.
+I snooped around downstairs and found piles of stolen gold—donations, as she called them.
 That's when Montgomery and William arrived with the treasure chest.
-Yes, oh, it was quite a shock.
-Until then, I had no idea Montgomery was a crook.

-Officer Hunt: Didn't they see you?
+Captain Reginald Horatio: Didn't they see you?

 Officer Hunt: While we were arresting William and Montgomery, Matilda and Slippers were busy stealing the gold.

-Miss Harbor: And I was busy pulling the distributor wire.
+Ms. Harbor: And I was busy pulling the distributor wire.
 I figured they'd use the truck as a getaway.

-Officer Hunt: All in a day's work, Captain.
-Speaking of thanking the Lord, would you both bow with me?
-Heavenly Father, thank You for Your blessings.
-Thank You for Officer Hunt and Miss Harbor, and thank You for teaching me once again to rely on You.
+Captain Reginald Horatio: Speaking of thanking the Lord, would you both bow with me?
+Heavenly Father, thank you for your blessings.
+Thank you for Officer Hunt and Ms. Harbor, and thank you for teaching me once again to rely on you.
 Amen.

 William, Montgomery, and Matilda, on the other hand, thought a respectable appearance would cover their evil ways.
 They were wrong as water running uphill.
 Little did they know, God sees not as a man sees, for a man looks at the outward appearance, but the Lord looks at the heart.